SpaSurgica: Canadian Plastic Surgery Leaks Customer’s Records

 If faced with a privacy breach, there are two priorities that must be addressed immediately:

-Containment: Identify the scope of the potential breach and take the steps necessary to contain it
+- Containment: Identify the scope of the potential breach and take the steps necessary to contain it.

-Notification: Affected individuals must be notified as soon as possible
+Notification: Affected individuals must be notified as soon as possible.

-Once the breach is contained and the affected parties are notified, you must conduct an internal investigation.
+- Investigate and Remediate: once the breach is contained and the affected parties are notified, you must conduct an internal investigation.